wacncontent/CustomizeTool/removeCommentOutput/includes/publishing-with-git.md

 **Cause**: This error can occur if the web app is not up and running.

-**Resolution**: Start the web app in the Azure Management Portal.
+**Resolution**: Start the web app in the Azure Portal.
 Git deployment will not work unless the web app is running.

 ****